ionify/about/ions/ion.md

 value that's then converted to a number.

-Defining custom `Object`, `Array` & `RegExp` `prototype.valueOf()` methods enables interfacing with JavaScript objects' type conversion flow, which enables interacting with all **ions** without requiring direct access to any of them 🤓
+Defining custom `Object`, `Array` & `RegExp` `prototype.valueOf()` methods enables interfacing with JavaScript objects' type conversion flow.
+That then enables interacting with all **ions** without requiring direct access to any of them 🤓

 ```javascript